-The program has the correct ratio of students to faculty to meet Commission on Dental Accreditation mandates.
+The program has the correct ratio of students to faculty to meet National, Commission on Dental Accreditation and State Regulatory Board accreditation mandates.
 These ratios are considerably different from the traditional labs offered in departments other than Health Science.
 Accreditation mandated ratios are intended to assure safety for the patients we treat and skill competency development for our students.
 Clinical classes ratios are mandated at 1:5 and lab class ratio at 1:10.

-Dental Education - FY 2014-15
+Dental Education - FY 2015-16